 “Oh, Ravi Batra is right.
-Modern capitalism is unsustainable, and not only for the reasons he described.
+Modern capitalism is unsustainable, not only for the reasons he described.
 Technology gonna snatch the means of production away from the bourgeoisie and put it in the hands of the common man.
 It’s already happening.
 A child can write code.
 Anyone can set up an online store, any writer can indie publish.
 Open source software be better than commercial.
 And 3D printing gonna do the same for physical goods.
-It won’t be long before you can download open source digital blueprints for any physical object, then print that object in plastic.
+It won’t be long before you can download open source digital blueprints for any object, then print that object in plastic.
 Even a open source house.
-You’ll download digital plans into a CNC machine that will cut the wood as needed.
-The pieces come out numbered and designed to slot into each other.
+You’ll download digital plans into a CNC machine that’ll cut the wood.
+The pieces come out numbered and built to slot into each other.
 No tools required.
 Voila, instant house.”

 “That’s incredible.”
 I didn’t ask Badger if he was sure that such a thing was possible.
 If he said it, it was almost certainly true.

 “Yeah homie.
 So what happens then?
-A lot of manufacturers operate on razor-thin margins.
+A lotta manufacturers operate on razor-thin margins.
 People start making their own stuff, these vertically structured corporations topple like dominoes.
 What other things nations war over?”

-I tongued my teeth, thinking.
+I tongued my front teeth, thinking.
 “Energy.
 Land.
 Water.”

 “Precisely.
 In twenty years, solar and fuel cell technology gonna be so efficient, oil and coal will be obsolete.
 That’ll turn the world upside down right there.
-That leave only land reform, since the means of food production is soil and shovel.
-If every home owner start plantin’ vegetables and fruits ‘stead of grass, these corporate growers and their patented GMO crap go belly up.”
+That leaves only land reform, since the means of food production is soil and shovel.
+If every homeowner start plantin’ vegetables and fruits ‘stead of grass, these corporate growers and their patented GMO crap go belly up.”

 “What about water?”

 Badger nodded.
 “True dat.
 Future wars gonna be over water.
-Thing is,” he went on, “these sweeping trends have to play themselves out.
+Thing is,” he went on, “these trends gotta play themselves out.
 Before capitalism falls we’ll see extreme separation of rich and poor.
-Think Brazil and China but worse.
+Think Brazil, China, South Africa, but worse.
 Riots, chaos, anarchy.
 I’d say fifty years ‘fore it all crashes down.
 What do I care, though?
 Men like you and me thrive in chaos.”

 I shook my head and laughed.
 “You maybe.
 Not me.
 I have a wife and child.”